Opinion page by Duane Alan Hahn, a.k.a. Random Terrain.

 Looks like arrows because that's what they are.
 Instantly jump to a new site in the direction the arrow is pointing.
 This is similar to hyperspace in Asteroids, except you know where you are going to end up.
 If you have looked at my E.T.
 Map Page, you can see that it's pretty easy to know which site any arrow is point to.
 You'll also know the exact spot on the other site where you will land since your starting and ending points are the same.
 If you jump from the left corner of a site, you'll land in the left corner of the other site.
 If you jump from the middle of a site, you'll land in the middle of the other site.
 Since it's possible to know exactly where you will land, you'll have a pretty good idea if you are going to fall into a well and can be ready for it.

 Looks like a mouth eating a piece of candy.
-This zone is only necessary when you are desperate.
-If you are having a hard time finding the phone home zone, eating candy pieces to give you more energy is much better than letting Elliott revive you.
+E.T. gets 341 energy units from eating one piece of candy.
+This zone is only necessary if when are desperate.
+If you are having a hard time finding the Phone Home Zone, eating candy pieces to give you more energy is much better than letting Elliott revive you.
 It's best to keep Elliot as a safety net for those times when everything seems to go wrong at once.
 Yes, that even happens to me once in a while.
 That's why this game is so much fun.
 You never know what is going to happen from one round to the next.

 Looks like an e for Elliott and lines that symbolize calling out.
 If you care about building up a high score, you can call Elliott and he'll take any candy pieces you are holding.
 You'll get 770 points for each candy piece that you give to Elliott.
 The points will be added to your score after you get E.T. back home.
 If you collect 9 candy pieces then call Elliott, he'll bring you back a phone piece if you don't already have them all.
 Instead of waiting for Elliott to return, you can call him back immediately and he'll give you the phone piece right away.
 (E.T. must not be the only one with magical powers. )